Vitamin C Benefits For Skin + 6 Tips For Finding The Best Product

 Why you should take vitamin C supplements.

 That means you need vitamin C from outside sources.
-You can also increase your vitamin C intake by regularly eating fruits and vegetables—think leafy greens, citrus fruits, strawberries, red peppers, Brussels sprouts—you're getting it in your diet, which research shows not only benefits the body, from helping to fend off many things, from cancer to the common cold, but it also benefits the skin.
+You can also increase your vitamin C intake by regularly eating fruits and vegetables—think leafy greens, citrus fruits, strawberries, red peppers, Brussels sprouts.
+If you're not getting it in your diet, consider a supplement.*

 The bottom line.